 From the conventional Chulhas used in villages to the more widely used LPG stoves in the cities, emission of greenhouse gases is one of the greatest of concerns of today.
 Though LPG stoves are said to be most convenient and cause less pollution, studies have shown that these stoves emit 15 times more CO2 than wood and kerosene.

 LPG contains propane, butane, unsaturated propylene, and butylenes liquefied under high pressure.
-It is to be kept in mind that even small amount leaks of LPG can be hazardous to the environment.
+We should keep in mind that even small amount leaks of LPG can be hazardous to the environment.
 People are increasingly adopting more eco-friendly ways of cooking that reduce environmental pollution, more economical and fuel efficient.

-The “Rocket Stove” is an ecofriendly stove designed by a Japanese health researcher Junji Takano that is not only easy to use but also easy to make and is cost effective.
+The “Rocket Stove” is an ecofriendly stove.
+It is designed by a Japanese health researcher Junji Takano.
+It is not only easy to use but also easy to make and is cost effective.
 Junji managed to create this “green” stove using large tin cans riveted to the ground.
 According to Junji, it has high heat transfer capacity causing less pollution which means less carbon dioxide is released into the atmosphere in comparison with a conventional stove.
-Apparently this Rocket stove is 60% less fuel than the other usual stoves.
+Apparently, this Rocket stove is 60% less fuel than the other usual stoves.
 By using just 500 g of cardboard, one can cook 6 cups of rice and 2 kinds of dishes using this stove.

 “Eco Fire Pot stove” is an environment-friendly stove for a healthy life.
 Adama Karma is a natural therapist who believes in living close to nature was the one to design this stove.
-This stove can be made from scrap metals, clay or bricks according to the consumer’s requirements.
+One can make this stove from scrap metals, clay or bricks according to the consumer’s requirements.
 It looks like a usual LPG stove with two burners with fuel enriched under the burner.
-Adama claims the fuel to be made from waste vegetable oil mixed with methanol or ethanol and wood ash.
+Adama claims the fuel to be consisting of waste vegetable oil mixed with methanol or ethanol and wood ash.
 The stove can burn for six hours.
-It turns out that this stove does not emit anything which is harmful if inhaled and is also cost efficient.
+It turns out that this stove does not emit anything which is harmful and is also cost efficient.

 “Score” is yet another ecofriendly stove which uses 1 kg of fuel per hour (wood or dung) created by the researchers of University of Nottingham.
-The stove is designed not only to produce heat but the heat so produced also gets converted to acoustic energy which in turn is converted to electricity with a linear alternator.
+This stove not only produces heat but the heat it also converts its heat to acoustic energy.
+This in turn is converted to electricity with a linear alternator.
 This dual purpose stove ensures reduced fuel consumption by three times over traditional stoves and the electrical energy generated can charge 12 V battery, or provide mains AC voltage.
 Score project has proved to be successful in the rural areas of Kenya, Uganda, and Nepal.

 Moving mountains trust has introduced an environment friendly stove with back boilers which produces hot water as a by-product of their cooking.
-The stove which is made from clay has a narrow opening to introduce wood as the fuel and a uniquely shaped hob to ensure least heat dissipation.
+The stove which consists of clay has a narrow opening to introduce wood as the fuel and a hob with a unique shape to ensure least heat dissipation.
 The specially designed stove minimizes fuel consumption, requiring less wood collection and emits very less smoke minimizing bronchial problems.
 Though this was made specifically for the villagers of Bamburi, it will be a better alternative for traditional Chullas used in other villages.

 Solar stoves work by harnessing UV radiation from the sun ad converting it to heat.
 In a country like India with tropical climate, harnessing solar energy is a smart way to control pollution.
 Though you cannot cook at night and cloudy whether conditions, by resorting to solar stoves as an alternative to LPG or other conventional cooking stoves in rural as well as urban areas (which would be most of the day time), pollution can be curtailed to a great extent.

-The “Eco-Chulha” is yet another stove introduced by Abellon Clean Energy with the motive to provide cleaner solution to counter cooking smoke.
-The Eco-Chulha is a community stove especially designed to facilitate large scale cooking.
-It uses “Pellexo” which is a carbon-free pellet-fuel made from forest and agricultural residues.
+The “Eco-Chulha” is yet another stove by Abellon Clean Energy with the motive to provide cleaner solution to counter cooking smoke.
+The Eco-Chulha is a community stove specially designed to facilitate large scale cooking.
+It uses “Pellexo” which is a carbon-free pellet-fuel.
+It consists mainly of forest and agricultural residues.
 The stove is convenient to use, produces very little smoke devoid of carbon and allows faster cooking which reflects its heat efficiency.

 Enviro-fuels stove will soon hit the market, designed by Enviro Fuels Manufacturing Inc. of Florida.
-Though, it uses coal as the fuel, they acclaim that the stove is designed to produce maximum heat efficiency and maximum fuel combustion.
+Though, it uses coal as the fuel, they claim that the stove’s design allows it to produce maximum heat efficiency and maximum fuel combustion.
 The company’s president and CEO, Larry Hunt, explained that the fuel produces temperatures as high as or higher than 500 degree Celsius.